Shanmukh666666/Amazon_scraper/README.md

 Use Environment Variables Securely:

 Store your Amazon credentials securely in a .env file and avoid hardcoding sensitive information directly in the script.
 Ensure that the .env file is not shared or uploaded to version control systems.
+Note on Price Format:

+The prices scraped from Amazon are provided in Unicode format.
+This ensures that any special characters, currency symbols, or formatting used by Amazon are accurately captured and stored in the JSON output.

 Update ChromeDriver:

 Keep your ChromeDriver updated to match the version of your installed Chrome browser.
 This helps in avoiding compatibility issues.
 Monitor for Changes on Amazon Pages:
 Amazon's website structure may change, which could break the scraper.
 Regularly monitor the script's performance and update the selectors as needed.
 Rate Limiting and IP Blocking: